gdejohn/procrastination/README.md

 [`Sequence.map(Function)`][map], but whenever a potentially large number of elements must be eagerly traversed, as in [`Sequence.filter(Predicate)`][filter], stack overflow is waiting to pounce.
 Enter trampolines.

-[`Trampoline`][trampoline] converts tail recursion into a stack-safe loop.
+[`Trampoline`][trampoline] transforms tail recursion into a stack-safe loop.
 To trampoline a tail-recursive method with return type `T`, change the return type to `Trampoline<T>`, wrap the expressions returned in base cases with the static factory method [`terminate()`][terminate], suspend recursive calls in [`Supplier`][supplier] lambda expressions, and wrap the suspended recursive calls with the static factory method [`call()`][callSupplier].
 To get the result from a